MichaelVasseur/electron-ipc-bus/README.md

 A safe IPC bus for applications built on Electron.
 Dispatching of messages is managed by a broker.
 For performance purpose, it is better to instanciate the broker in an independent process node instance.
+This IPC bus works in sandbox mode and in affinity case (several webpages hosted in the same renderer process)

 # How to use
 ## Ipc Bus Broker